samuelhbne/vpn-launchpad/README.md

 # VPN Launchpad
+Builds VPN server on EC2 with Shadowsocks-libev and SoftEther L2TP support.
 Turns your Raspberry Pi (1/2/3/zero) into an AWS based VPN server control centre.
-Builds VPN server on EC2 with Shadowsocks and L2TP support.

-Also works on Ubuntu (Xenial and above), Mac OSX(Yosemite and above) or Debian(Jessie and above).
+Works on Ubuntu (Xenial and above), Mac OSX(Yosemite and above) or Debian(Jessie and above) as well.